 Arambol is a small fishing village that does not fail to attract local and foreign tourists due to its lively fly market, its hippie culture, deep night parties, shake barbecues, paragliding, and kitesurfing.
 Covered hills on both sides of the area.
-Despite giving a lot, Arambol is still very ancient, because not many people know about it, which is why this bohemian paradise is one of the places not to visit in Goa.
+Despite giving a lot, Arambol is still very ancient, because not many people know about it, which is why this bohemian paradise is not one of the places to visit in Goa.

 17. Bogmalo Beach